Skip to main content

 GO

--- Check if Change Data Capture is enabled, a value of 1 in is_cdc_enabled indicates that the feature is enabled
+-- Check if CDC is enabled, a value of 1 in is_cdc_enabled indicates it is enabled

 SELECT [name], database_id, is_cdc_enabled